On these pages are pictures of old BBC radio equipment

 notes about Radio Sport through the 60s and into the 70s.

-Photos of the construction of this area, and a look at the source selection
+Photos of the construction of this area, photos from the 60s and 80s, a look

-system and the sources available in the early 60s.
-Plus extra memories and
+at the source selection system and the sources available in the early 60s

-service on September 4th, 2006.
+of service on September 4th, 2006.
+Also includes the 1978 technical operator

-and a stereo version (B13), including pictures of a 'Family Favourites' session.
+& 3G) and stereo versions (B13 & B6), including pictures of a 'Family

 Robert Smith describes the equipment used by BBC Local Radio stations.
 There

 are photos from Radios Leicester, Teesside and Leeds.
+In the 50th anniversary

 The Neve desk in the Concert Hall of Broadcasting House (later the Radio Theatre)